Shopaholic and Sister: Characters Introduced in the Book

 Nathan Temple: An English businessman who owns Value Motels who helps Becky jump to the head of the waiting list to get an Angel handbag since he and the owner are friends.
 She pays him back by arranging a meeting with him and Luke in Cyprus.
 This made Luke very livid with Becky about it, as Temple has been convicted of a crime in the past, but had to attend because Temple will buy out Daily World and he can't afford to insult him.
 He ends up liking Temple when he learns about his past and how he got that conviction against him in the first place: because he was defending his staff from an abusive drunken guest and things got out of hand.

 Jessica 'Jess' Bertram: Becky's older half-sister that her father had with Jess' mother, Marguerite, from a past relationship.
 She was excited because she always wanted a sister and always dreamed about both of them going shopping together, helping her cope with Suze not being her friend and enjoying girls' night in.
 She was disappointed when she learns that Jess is thrifty, studious and a bit standoffish.
-Her passion is collecting rocks, which was the one of the issues between her and Becky that lead to a falling-out.
+Her passion is collecting rocks, which was one of the issues between her and Becky that lead to a falling-out.
 Jess tells her that she's a spoiled brat who lived in a fantasy world.
 In turn, Becky tells her that she thinks she's boring, miserable, thrifty and has no passions in her life.
 It was those very words she later regretted telling Jess after Jim showed her, the rock collection in a glass cupboard similar to her own shoe collection cupboard.
 While stuck in a mountain during the storm, Jess reveals that she never intended to be rude to Becky, but was unnerved by her because of her parents' harsh upbringing.
 They reconcile and Becky learns to enjoy being thrifty.
 She gives Jess the silver Tiffany bean necklace, which she loves and showed Becky, her rock collection.
 In Mini Shopaholic, it is revealed that Jess and Tom got married in Chile.
 They are planning to adopt, though Janice is insistent they have a biological child first, which Becky calls her out for.